-Responding to homelessness in a human rights framework can be a powerful strategy.
-19 Human rights enable marginalised and disadvantaged people to make claims against governments as of right.
-Human rights norms impose obligations on governments to respect, protect and fulfil fundamental rights, including the right to adequate housing, the right to health, the right to education, the right to social security, the right to be free from discrimination, and the right to life, liberty and security of person.
-Crucially, they also impose an obligation on governments to take steps, to the maximum of their available resources, to progressively realise all homeless persons' human rights and to remedy violations.
+Responding to homelessness in a human rights framework can be a powerful strategy.19 Human rights norms impose obligations on governments to respect, protect and fulfil fundamental rights, including the right to adequate housing, the right to health, the right to education, the right to social security and the right to liberty and security of person.

-The National Law Centre on Homelessness and Poverty uses an international human rights framework as an effective tool by which to measure and, to some extent, enforce the realisation of homeless people's rights.
+The National Law Centre on Homelessness and Poverty uses an international human rights framework as an effective tool by which to measure and, to some extent, enforce the realisation of these rights.
 This can be a useful and scrutinising approach, as Maria Foscarinis, the Executive Director of the National Law Centre, identifies: